Encyclopaedia of the Philosophical Sciences in Basic Outline: Overview

 The work describes the pattern of the Idea as manifesting itself in dialectical reasoning.

 While some believe that the philosophy of nature and mind are applications of the logic, this is a misunderstanding.
 The purpose of the Encyclopedia is descriptive: to describe how the idea (or reason) develops itself and not to apply the dialectical method to all areas of human knowledge, but the Idea is in process of growing, like a seed growing into a mature tree: it passes through stages.
 The first stage of the idea's development is described in the Logic.
 Thus the Logic presents the categories of thought as they are in themselves; they are the minimal conditions for thinking anything at all, the conceptions that run in the background of all our thinking.
 For Hegel, unlike Kant, reason is not just "for us", but rather it is immanent within being.
 The rational alone is real, and is the substrate of all things.
 In order to get at what a thing is, we must think about it.
 No amount of observing will bring us to the essence of things.
 Thinking and being are equivalent, and so logic and metaphysics are equivalent as well.

 As the idea works itself out more fully, it reaches the point where it simply cannot remain as it is; it is incomplete, and therefore it "others" itself; this is where the philosophy of nature emerges.
 When this stage of its development is completed, the idea "returns" to itself, which is the emergence of the philosophy of mind, or Geist, out of nature.
 Spirit is reason become self-conscious of itself as reason.

-Hegel coined the term "diamond net" in the book.
+Hegel used the term "diamond net" in the book.
 He said, “the entire range of the universal determinations of thought… into which everything is brought and thereby first made intelligible.”
 In other words, the diamond net of which Hegel speaks are the logical categories according to which we understand our experience, thus making our empirical observations intelligible.